kaiisherebbg/weather-report/README.md

-### Weather Wardrobe: A Python Weather & Clothing Suggestion App
+## Weather report: A Python Weather & Clothing Suggestion App

-## Project Overview
+# Project Overview

 Welcome to Weather Wardrobe, my 4th project in the 100 Days of Coding challenge!
 This Python app uses the OpenWeatherMap API to fetch real-time weather data for any city and suggests appropriate clothing based on the temperature.
 It’s a simple, fun, and practical tool to help you dress for the day!

-## Features
+# Features

-# Weather Lookup: Enter a city name to get the current temperature (in Celsius) and weather condition.
+ Weather Lookup: Enter a city name to get the current temperature (in Celsius) and weather condition.

-# Clothing Suggestions: Get emoji-powered outfit ideas based on temperature ranges:
+ Clothing Suggestions: Get emoji-powered outfit ideas based on temperature ranges: